JannikBirn/palworld-host-save-fix/README.md

 ### Terminal

 You will require palworld-save-tools.
-This will be automatically downloaded if you clone this repository; otherwise, you can download the palworld-host-save-fix.zip from the latest [realese](https://github.com/JannikBirn/palworld-host-save-fix/releases).
+This will be automatically downloaded if you clone this repository.

 Dependencies:
 - Python 3